ybinstock/todo_lab_js/README.md

 Use JavaScript to prevent the form from submitting to the server.
 Instead, use your DOM manipulation skills to add the task to the page.

-Each task that is added to the page should have a done and a delete button.
-The done button strikes through a todo item, the delete button removes it.
+Each task that is added to the page should have a *done* and a *delete* button.
+The *done* button strikes through the todo item, the *delete* button removes it.
+If an item is 'done', the *done* button becomes *undo* and clicking on it removes the strikethrough.